Eyreton Branch: Operation

-The first train to West Eyreton was hauled by a diminutive A class tank steam locomotive.
 For many years, the line was serviced by one service each way per day.
-These were mixed trains that carried both passengers and freight, and with the opening of the line to Bennetts Junction, they ran through to Oxford.
-Much traffic carried on the Eyreton Branch was actually freight from Oxford using the Eyreton route as a shortcut to the Main North Line.
-Concerns that the line would not be profitable were fulfilled by low traffic volumes even before the era of widespread competition from the road, and as road transport increased in competitiveness, freight dwindled.
+These initially ran to West Eyreton, but with the opening of the link through to Bennetts Junction they ran right through to Oxford.
+From this time, much traffic carried on the Eyreton Branch was actually freight from Oxford using the Eyreton route as a shortcut to the Main North Line.

+However, concerns that the line would not be profitable were fulfilled by low traffic volumes even before the era of widespread competition from the road.
+As road transport increased in competitiveness, freight dwindled.
 By 1927, only four services ran per week, and in 1930, a Royal Commission suggested that the line be closed unless locals wished to fund the line.

-Nonetheless, the Railways Department kept operating the line, though on 9 February 1931, passenger services were cancelled due to low patronage and the link with Bennetts Junction on the Oxford Branch was closed.
-The Eyreton Branch did not terminate at its original terminus of West Eyreton as five kilometres of the link with the Oxford Branch was retained, with the new terminus in Horrelville.
+Nonetheless, the Railways Department kept operating the line, though on 9 February 1931 the link with Bennetts Junction on the Oxford Branch was closed.
+The Eyreton Branch did not revert to its previous terminus.
+Instead, five kilometres of the link with the Oxford Branch was retained, with the new terminus being Horrelville.

 By 1950, only two trains a week ran, on Tuesdays and Thursdays.
 This in itself contributed to declining freight quantities, as wagons delivered on a Thursday would not be collected until the next week, an undesirably long delay for most businesses.
-Nonetheless, a flour mill along the line in Wetheral was generating some traffic for the line, and as traffic beyond it did not justify the line's existence, it was closed from Wetheral to Horrelville on 26 May 1954.
-By April 1965, the remaining portion of the line between Kaiapoi and Wetheral was also closed.
+The only real traffic along the line was generated by a flour mill in Wetheral.
+As traffic beyond it did not justify the line's existence, the line beyond Wetheral to Horrelville was closed on 26 May 1954 (operating more an industrial siding).

+By April 1965, low traffic and deferred maintenance meant led to the closure of the remaining portion of the line from Wetheral back to Kaiapoi.

+Passenger Services

+Passenger traffic was catered for from the lines opening by way of mixed trains that carried both passengers and freight traffic.
+These continued until 9 February 1931 when passenger services were cancelled due to low patronage.

+Motive Power

+The first train to West Eyreton was hauled by a diminutive A class tank steam locomotive.
+Later A class and AB class tender engines became the usual motive power until the closure of the line.

 The branch today

 Remnants of closed railways diminish and disappear over time due to natural and human activity, and little of note remains of the Eyreton Branch.
 Modern-day roads closely follow the route of the railway and its formation is often visible.
-Loading banks can be found at the sites of the West Eyreton, Mandeville North, and Swannanoa stations, and a couple of bridge abutments and culverts survive.
-Otherwise, little remains of one of New Zealand's more minor branch lines.
+Loading banks can be found at the former stations of: